 GRITS is the only platform designed to help institutions track both the project investments and repayments involved when running a green revolving fund (GRF).

-While most GRITS users don’t finance their sustainability projects through a GRF, those who do have additional features designed specifically to simplify the accounting required.
+While most GRITS users don’t finance their sustainability projects through a GRF, those who do have additional features designed specifically to simplify the accounting required (check out a recorded training focused on these GRF features).

 Easily keep track of fund balances, investments, and financial savings